+At age 13, I made my first historical costume.
 Four years later, I sold my first historical garment under the name Maggie May’s Historical Fashion.
 (Maggie May was my mother’s name and since she taught me to sew, I found the name fitting.
 Sorry Rod.)

-In college, I majored in History and Fine Arts and went on to earn a Masters in Visual Arts Education.
-In 2000, I established an online presence for my historical clothing business.
-Since then my business has developed into a full time en devour.
+In college, I majored in American History and Fine Arts and went on to earn a Masters Degree in Visual Arts Education.
+In 2000, I established an online presence.
+Since then, designing and sewing historical fashions has developed into a full time en devour.